 This variety is popular in England and western European countries.
 You will see plenty of it growing near the sea, such as the cliffs and the coastal dunes.

-Many people think wild asparagus is tougher and more glassy than other varieties.
-But that’s not true at all.
-It is rather soft.
+Compared to common asparagus, wild asparagus has a more natural flavor due to the low content of sugar.
+Many people think this variety is tougher and more glassy than other varieties.
+But that’s not true at all: it is rather soft.
 You don’t need gloves when picking it up.

 You need this guide to learn how to find wild asparagus.